paymennt/docs/docs/1-payment/2-hosted/index.md

 ---
-title: Hosted checkout
+title: hosted checkout
-sidebar_label: Hosted checkout
+sidebar_label: hosted checkout
 ---

 Make getting paid faster and easier than ever! **paymennt** APIs provide an easy way to let your customers pay for their orders easily and securely.